XRPLF/xrpl-dev-portal/content/tx-cost.md

 ## Load Scaling ##

 Each server independently scales the transaction cost based on its current load.
-If you submit a transaction with a `Fee` value that is lower than current load-based transaction cost of the `rippled` server, that server drops the transaction: it neither applies not relays it. (**Exception:** If you submit a transaction through an admin connection, the server applies and relays the transaction as long as the transaction cost meets the overall minimum.)
-However, your transaction is very unlikely to survive the consensus process unless its `Fee` value meets the requirements of a majority of servers.
+If you submit a transaction with a `Fee` value that is lower than current load-based transaction cost of the `rippled` server, that server drops the transaction: it neither applies nor relays it. (**Exception:** If you submit a transaction through an admin connection, the server applies and relays the transaction as long as the transaction cost meets the overall minimum.)
+A transaction is very unlikely to survive the consensus process unless its `Fee` value meets the requirements of a majority of servers.

 ## Querying the Transaction Cost ##

+The `rippled` APIs have two ways to query the transaction cost: the `server_info` command (intended for humans) and the `server_state` command (intended for machines).

+### server_info ###

 The [`server_info` command](rippled-apis.html#server-info) reports the unscaled minimum XRP cost, as of the previous ledger, as `validated_ledger.base_fee_xrp`, in the form of decimal XRP.
 The actual cost necessary to relay a transaction is scaled by multiplying by the `load_factor` parameter in the same response, which represents the server's current load level.
 In other words:

 **Current Transaction Cost in XRP = `base_fee_xrp` × `load_factor`**

+### server_state ###

 The [`server_state` command](rippled-apis.html#server-state) returns a direct representation of rippled's internal load calculations.
 In this case, the effective load rate is the ratio of the current `load_factor` to the `load_base`.
 The `validated_ledger.base_fee` parameter reports the minimum transaction cost in [drops of XRP](rippled-apis.html#specifying-currency-amounts).
 This design enables rippled to calculate the transaction cost using only integer math, while still allowing a reasonable amount of fine-tuning for server load.
 The actual calculation of the transaction cost is as follows:

 **Current Transaction Cost in Drops = (`base_fee` × `load_factor`) ÷ `load_base`**

 ## Specifying the Transaction Cost ##